chrishoermann/zod-prisma-types/Readme.md

 });
 ```

-If you want to validate `Decimal` with `z.instanceof(PrismaClient.Prisma.Decimal)` instead you can pass the following config option:
+If you want to validate `Decimal` with `z.instanceof(PrismaClient.Prisma.Decimal)` you can pass the following config option:

 ```prisma
 generator zod {